Why convert PDF to EPUB?

 Does it work on scanned PDFs?

-Scanned PDFs don't have a text layer — run OCR first to extract the text, then convert to EPUB.
+Scanned PDFs have no text layer.
+Run OCR first, then convert to EPUB.

 Does the EPUB have a watermark?